Why Am I So Angry? Depression And Its Link To Anger

 The Inner Voice

 When we are angry, depression can give a voice to inner thoughts that can be either helpful or harmful.
+There is tremendous potential for depression to become an unexpected guide toward personal growth and a greater sense of self, but we must first learn how to navigate its tricky, often misleading voice.

 This inner voice may convince a person that they are worthless, unwanted, or otherwise undesirable.
 This is your disorder speaking, and it is important to remember that you are worth the time you spend on yourself and that other people spend on you!
+You are worth devoting time and love into.

 When you feel angry, depression doesn't have to take over.
 The inner voice can also uplift you and make for a more positive outcome.
 When you think negative thoughts begin to come on, it can be helpful to speak positive words and ideas into yourself.
 Remind yourself and your inner voice that you are strong, powerful, and worthwhile.